Second-order BSDEs with jumps: Formulation and uniqueness: Preliminaries on 2BSDEJs

-\rm{(ii)} For fixed $(y,z,a,\nu)$, $F$ is $\mathbb{F}$-progressively measurable in $D^1_{F_t} \times D^2_{F_t} $.
+(ii) For fixed $(y,z,a,\nu)$, $F$ is $\mathbb{F}$-progressively measurable in $D^1_{F_t} \times D^2_{F_t} $.

-\rm{(iii)} The following uniform Lipschitz-type property holds.
-For all $(y,y',z,z',u,t,a,\nu,\omega)$
+(iii) The following uniform Lipschitz-type property holds.
+For all $(y,y',z, z',u, t,a,\nu,\omega)$,

-\rm{(iv)} For all $(t,\omega,y,z,u^1,u^{2},a,\nu)$, there exist two processes $\gamma$ and $\gamma'$ such that
+(iv) For all $(t,\omega,y,z,u^1,u^{2},a,\nu)$, there exist two processes $\gamma$ and $\gamma'$ such that

-where $\delta^{1,2} u:=u^1-u^2$ and $c_1(1\wedge \abs{x}) \leq \gamma_t(x) \leq c_2(1\wedge \abs{x})$ with $-1+\delta\leq c_1\leq0, \; c_2\geq 0,$ and $c_1'(1\wedge \abs{x}) \leq \gamma'_t(x) \leq c_2'(1\wedge \abs{x})$ with $-1+\delta\leq c_1'\leq0, \; c_2'\geq 0,$ for some $\delta >0$.
+where $\delta^{1,2} u:=u^1-u^2$ and $c_1(1\wedge\llvert x\rrvert) \leq \gamma _t(x) \leq c_2(1\wedge\llvert x\rrvert)$ with $-1+\delta \leq c_1\leq0, c_2\geq0$, and $c_1'(1\wedge\llvert x\rrvert) \leq\gamma'_t(x) \leq c_2'(1\wedge\llvert x\rrvert)$ with $-1+\delta\leq c_1'\leq 0, c_2'\geq0$, for some $\delta>0$.

-\rm{(v)} $F$ is uniformly continuous in $\omega$ for the Skorohod topology, that is to say that there exists some modulus of continuity $\rho$ such that for all $(t,\omega,\omega',y,z,u,a,\nu)$
+(v) $F$ is uniformly continuous in $\omega$ for the Skorohod topology, that is to say that there exists some modulus of continuity $\rho$ such that for all $(t,\omega,\omega',y,z,u,a,\nu)$,

-where $d_S$ is the Skorohod metric and where $\omega_{.\wedge t}(s):=\omega(s\wedge t)$. \end{Assumption}
+where $d_S$ is the Skorohod metric and where $\omega_{\cdot\wedge t}(s):=\omega(s\wedge t)$. \end{Assumption}

-\begin{Remark} The assumptions (i) and (ii) are classic in the second order framework (see \cite{stz}).
-The Lipschitz assumption (iii) is standard in the BSDE theory since the paper \cite{pardpeng}.
-The hypothesis (iv) allows to have a comparison theorem in the framework with jumps, it has been introduced in \cite{roy}, it is also present in \cite{bbp} in the form of an equality.
-The last hypothesis (v) of uniform continuity in $\omega$ is also proper to the second order framework, it is linked to our intensive use of regular conditional probability distributions in \cite{kpz} to construct our solutions pathwise, thus avoiding complex issues related to negligible sets.
+\begin{Remark} Assumptions (i) and (ii) are classic in the second-order framework; see \cite{stz}.
+Lipschitz assumption (iii) is standard in the BSDE theory due to the paper \cite{pardpeng}.
+Hypothesis (iv) allows us to have a comparison theorem in the framework with jumps; it was introduced in \cite{roy} and is also present in \cite{bbp} in the form of an equality.
+The last hypothesis (v) of uniform continuity in $\omega$ is also proper to the second-order framework; it is linked to our intensive use of regular conditional probability distributions in \cite {kpz} to construct our solutions in a pathwise manner, thus avoiding complex issues related to negligible sets.
 Moreover, we emphasize that unlike \cite{stz}, we consider here the Skorohod topology instead of the topology induced by the uniform norm.
 This is linked to the fact that we need our space $\Omega$ to be separable.
 Furthermore, notice that if we restrict ourselves to the Wiener space as in \cite{stz}, we recover their assumption since the topologies induced by the uniform norm and the Skorohod metric are then equivalent.
 Nonetheless, this property will only be useful for us in our accompanying paper \cite{kpz}. \end{Remark}